 caffeine in coffee effects

-Caffeine in coffee increases heart rate and blood pressure by stimulating the release of adrenaline, mimicking the body’s natural anxiety response.
+caffeine in coffee increases heart rate and blood pressure by stimulating the release of adrenaline, mimicking the body’s natural anxiety response.

 It triggers the body’s fight-or-flight reaction, activating the sympathetic nervous system and leading to physical symptoms associated with anxiety.